legendarycode3/key-value-store-contract/README.md

 ## Usage Guide (How to use - When using Remix IDE)

 ## Why This Matters (Key Value Store Smart Contract)
-Key-Value Store (KVS) smart contracts
+Key-Value Store (KVS) smart contracts matter because they are the blockchain's primary mechanism for organizing and tracking dynamic user data

 ## Security Considerations
 * ****Access Control(Anyone Can Write/Delete)**** anyone can grief